niklaskks/axsemantics-python/README.md

 The `APIConnectionError` and the `APIError` can be raised on any action involving the server, primarily `save()`, `create()`, `delete()` and `refresh()` calls.

-# How to install

-    pip install axsemantics

-# How to contribute

-Fork it, fix it, PR it! :)

 # Maintainer Commands